What are your chances of acceptance?

 Low accuracy (4 of 18 factors)

-Want to know your chances at Pitzer?
-Calculate your chances for free right now.
+Want to get personalized odds of acceptance at Pitzer?
+Calculate your chances for free right now!

 Pitzer College Supplemental Essay Prompts

-Prompt 2: At Pitzer College, five core values distinguish our approach to education: social responsibility, intercultural understanding, interdisciplinary learning, student engagement, and environmental sustainability.
+Prompt 1: At Pitzer College, five core values distinguish our approach to education: social responsibility, intercultural understanding, interdisciplinary learning, student engagement, and environmental sustainability.
 As agents of change, our students utilize these values to create solutions to our world’s challenges.
 Find out more about our core values.
-Please choose from the following prompts and answer below.
-(650 words)
+Please choose from the following prompts and answer below:

-This prompt is a great choice for applicants who are really excited for a liberal arts college experience.
-Broadly speaking, liberal arts colleges pride themselves on producing well-rounded graduates who have the tools to understand and analyze qualitative and quantitative events around them.
 Pitzer specifically prides itself on educating “engaged, socially responsible citizens of the world.”
-If you see college as a place to grow and become a positively-contributing member of society, then this essay is just the place for you to express that vision.
+If you see college as a place to grow and become a positively contributing member of society, then this essay is just the place for you to express that vision.

 Of course, the strongest responses to this essay will do more than just repeat the language that Pitzer has on its website.
-These general ideas – about engagement, citizenship, and contributing to society – will manifest themselves differently in every person’s life.
+These general ideas about engagement, citizenship, and contribution to society will manifest themselves differently in every person’s life.

 Your goal, in this essay, should be to show who specifically you hope to become through your college education.
-This can mean a number of things – from mapping out the skills or knowledge you hope to gain to describing the social bonds you’d like to form to stating the specific career path you’d like to pursue.
+This can mean a number of things—from mapping out the skills or knowledge you hope to gain to describing the social bonds you’d like to form, and from talking about the broad contributions you want to make in the world to stating the specific career path you’d like to pursue.
 Below, we’ll dig into ways to personalize your response to this very broad question.

 Selecting a Topic